The short answer

 - Have a licensed plumber confirm the material and quote a repipe.

 - Ask your insurance broker for a quote on that specific home before you remove conditions.
+The insurance pre-check lists what an insurer will ask about.

 - Use the repipe quote to negotiate a price cut or a seller-completed repipe.